canfar/canfarproc/manager/bin/CANFAR-CSV1-FLOW.md

    - write and execute the cloud scheduler configuration script
    - image_name and image_user are used by canfar_batch_init to set the VMType.
 If not specified defaults to $HOSTNAME and $USER the full output path name of the configuration script when copied into the VM

+    - The following fields are added to the jdl file:
+          VMTYPE
+          VMAMI
+          VMInstanceType
+          VMAMIConfig
+          VMKeepAlive

 # Other script descriptions: